DWFlanagan/ntrh/11-tute_speak.md

 **Kludge**

 n.
 Any alteration or assemblage which takes advantage of faulty rules or organization. --- v.
-To fix in a temporary way (note: long \`\`u'' as in \`\`nUke'').
+To fix in a temporary way (note: long "u" as in "nUke").

 **Knurd**

 n.
 One who studies intensively, but only for practical reasons, such as an exam tomorrow.
-Preferred to \`\`nerd'' due to it's nature of being reversible into another useful word.
+Preferred to "nerd" due to it's nature of being reversible into another useful word.

 **Lab Report**